 Amed is an area of peaceful, traditional fishing villages featuring black sand beaches, coral reefs, and excellent freediving/diving.

 Amed refers to a long stretch of coast running from the village of Culik about 14 km eastwards incorporating the seven villages of Amed, Jemeluk, Bunutan, Lipah, Selang, Banyuning and Aas.
-The pace of life here is slow and the coastal scenery quite stunning making Amed the perfect place for a relaxed holiday in Bali.
+The pace of life here is slow and the coastal scenery is quite stunning making Amed the perfect place for a relaxed holiday in Bali.